 The Monitor tab presents you with easy to visualize views of your backups and restores.

-While a backup or restore is running, the lower half of the window shows information on the status of the current file being backed up, such as it's name, size, and progress, as shown below.
+While a backup or restore is running, the middle portion of the window shows information on the status of the current file being backed up, such as its name, size, and progress.

 If the text description of the warning or error is not sufficient, you can look up the Microsoft System Error Code (MSDN) here.